booncon/beerboon-labelator/README.md

 # Beerboon Labelator

 A quick and dirty label generator for [beerboon](http://beerboon.co).
+It generates A4 sheets with 6 labels per sheet.

 - Step 1: select the style of beer
 - Step 2: enter the ABV